-On May 27, 2016, CPPI and Licella Fibre Fuel Pty Ltd. ("Licella") agreed to form a joint venture under the name Licella Pulp Joint Venture to investigate opportunities to integrate Licella's Catalytic Hydrothermal Reactor platform into CPPI's pulp mills to economically convert biomass into biofuels and biochemicals and allow the Company to further optimize pulp production capacity.
+On May 27, 2016, the Company and Licella Fibre Fuel Pty Ltd. ("Licella") agreed to form a joint venture under the name Licella Pulp Joint Venture to investigate opportunities to integrate Licella's Catalytic Hydrothermal Reactor platform into CPPI's pulp mills to economically convert biomass into biofuels and biochemicals and allow the Company to further optimize pulp production capacity.
 Licella is a subsidiary of Ignite Energy Resources Ltd. ("IER"), an Australian energy technology development company.
 This agreement follows a successful program of preliminary trials conducted on feedstock from the Company at Licella's pilot plants located in New South Wales, Australia, in which wood residue streams from CPPI's kraft process were successfully converted into a stable biocrude oil.
-In conjunction with the joint venture agreement, CPPI provided a convertible credit facility in the principal amount of \$3.5 million (as at December 31, 2017) to IER which matures on June 21, 2019.
+In conjunction with the joint venture agreement, CPPI provided a convertible credit facility in the principal amount of \$7.0 million to IER, which matures on June 21, 2019.
+During 2016, the Company exercised its option to convert \$3.5 million of the amount advanced, into common shares of IER.
+Due to the inherent nature of this type of innovation and technology development, CPPI considers these advances to be substantially research and development in nature.

 In March 2017, the Canadian Federal Government through its Sustainable Development Technology Canada program announced the funding over several years of approximately \$13.2 million, contingent on future spending, to enable the Licella Pulp Join Venture to further develop and demonstrate a technology that will convert biomass into biofuels and biochemicals.
+In April 2018, the Company received the first instalment of funding in the amount of \$1.9 million.